4d/docs/docs/ORDA/ordaClasses.md

 Thanks to this feature, the entire business logic of your 4D application can be stored as a independent layer so that it can be easily maintained and reused with a high level of security:

 - You can "hide" the overall complexity of the underlying physical structure and only expose understandable and ready-to-use functions.

 - If the physical structure evolves, you can simply adapt function code and client applications will continue to call them transparently.

-- By default, all of your data model class functions (including [computed attribute functions](#computed-attributes)) are **not exposed** to remote applications and cannot be called from REST requests.
-You must explicitly declare each public function with the [`exposed`](#exposed-vs-non-exposed-functions) keyword.
+- By default, all of your data model class functions (including [computed attribute functions](#computed-attributes)) and [alias attributes](XXX) are **not exposed** to remote applications and cannot be called from REST requests.
+You must explicitly declare each public function and alias with the [`exposed`](#exposed-vs-non-exposed-functions) keyword.

 ![](assets/en/ORDA/api.png)

 In addition, 4D [automatically pre-creates](#creating-classes) the classes for each available data model object.

 ## Architecture